Supplement: ODE Plugin Explanation¶

 }

-This function saves the parameter settings in the project file.
+Function to save parameter settings to the project file.

 bool ODESimulatorItem::store(Archive& archive)